Sewer Utility / Water Pollution Control Facility

 Sewer Line Backups

-It is the homeowner's responsibility to keep the sewer lateral clear and running, and if there is a backup they have to clear the lateral.
+It is the property owner's responsibility to keep the sewer lateral clear and if there is a backup they have to clear the lateral.
 This includes the entire length of the sewer lateral from the house to the sewer main, regardless of if a portion of the lateral is in the street.
-It is the Township's responsibility to clear a backup in the mainline.
+It is the Township's responsibility to clear a backup in the sewer main located in the street (or an easement).

 If it is determined there is a problem with the sewer lateral pipe itself, such as a catastrophic pipe failure, which requires excavation to repair and that problem is in the street, it is the Township's responsibility to make these repairs.
 A problem with the sewer lateral pipe requiring excavation behind the curb is the homeowner's responsibility to repair.
 If the entirety of the lateral is behind the curb going to an easement, then no portion of the lateral is the Township's responsibility.